Universal basic income pilots

-Universal basic income pilots are smaller-scale preliminary experiments which are carried out on selected members of the relevant population to assess the feasibility, costs and effects of the full-scale implementation of universal basic income (also called UBI), or the related concept of negative income tax, including partial universal basic income and similar programs.
+Universal basic income pilots are smaller-scale preliminary experiments which are carried out on selected members of the relevant population to assess the feasibility, costs and effects of the full-scale implementation of universal basic income (UBI), or the related concept of negative income tax (NIT), including partial universal basic income and similar programs.
 The following list provides an overview of the most famous universal basic income pilots, including projects which have not been launched yet but have been already approved by the respective political bodies or for the negotiations are in process.

 North America

 Pilots in the United States in the 1960s and 1970s

 Beginning in the end of 1960s, there were four universal basic income experiments conducted in the United States, all in the form of NITs.
 As Alicia H. Munnell, who was examining the experiments in Indiana, Seattle and Denver explains, a moderate reduction in work effort (17% among women, 7% among men) has been found by the American economist Gary Burtless.
 Munnell also mentions that the money people had received was not squandered on frivolous products such as drugs and luxury goods.
 In addition, there has been an increase in school attendance.
 However Jodie Allen remarked that work disincentive effects were large enough to suggest that as much as 50 to 60 percent of the transfers paid to two-parent families under NIT might go to replace lost earnings.
 No noticeable improvements to health and the overall well-being were discovered and the effect on home-ownership rates was found to be negligible as well.